bydolson/fortress-security-audit-engine/README.md

 # Fortress Live Security Audit Engine

 Fortress Live Security Audit runs a real-time security audit on deployed smart contracts of DeFi app when a threat pattern gets detected by Fortress Threat Detection and Response Engine.
 Security Audit consists of checking vulnerabilities of smart contracts and logic errors related to past security incidents of DeFi apps.
 The engine is built on [Slither](https://github.com/crytic/slither).
-Vulnerability detectors of the engine are as in Detectors section.
+Requires [Solc-select](https://github.com/crytic/solc-select/) to quickly switch between Solidity compiler versions.

 ## How to install